 Students may enter the program any time of the year, depending upon available openings.
 Length of stay is determined by individual needs and progress, with a maximum stay of up to one year.
 Learn more about individual students and their stories of triumph.

-The Hatlen Center teaching staff consists of two living skills teachers, two orientation and mobility instructors (one of whom also teaches living skills), an adaptive technology instructor, a Braille instructor, and an overnight supervisor.
+The Hatlen Center teaching staff consists of two living skills teachers, two full-time and one half-time orientation and mobility instructors (one of whom also teaches living skills), one full-time and two part-time access technology instructors, a Braille instructor, and an overnight supervisor.
 In addition, since students are paying real bills out of their own income, each teacher is assigned to be the financial advisor for several students.

-Our administrative staff consists of our Executive Director, Program Director, Development Associate/Office Manager, and Office Assistant.
+Our administrative staff consists of our Executive Director, a Program Director, a half-time Development/IT specialist, and an administrative assistant.
 Read more about individual staff members by clicking on the links to the right under Faculty.

 Last but certainly not least, our founder, Dr. Philip Hatlen, has inspired us since the beginning.
 From the Center’s beginning in 1972, Dr. Hatlen hired individuals who believe that blind people can live and work independently and who expect students to succeed, and that is the only kind of staff we have ever hired.
 He taught that first group of teachers to think outside the box and commit themselves with dedication, enthusiasm, and energy to helping students achieve independence, and that is the only kind of staff that has ever worked here.
 Read more about our Founder…